-However, possibly one thing only may have unnerved Constantine under Diocletian’s stay, that of the renewed violence against the Christians.
+However, possibly only one thing may have unnerved Constantine, while he was a resident in Diocletian’s court, and that was the renewed violence against the Christians.
 Diocletian and Galerius blamed the Christians partly for the problems the Empire found itself in.
-The destruction of churches, death and the lengths Christians went to with acts of martyrdom would have been impossible for Constantine to ignore.
+The wholesale destruction of their churches and the killing of Christians under Diocletian and the lengths Christians went to with their great acts of martyrdom would have been impossible for Constantine to ignore.
 Was it here that Constantine made a moral stance against the Great Prosecutions ?
 Was it here that he also witness just how powerful the Christian faith could be ?

-His father out in the West did very little to implement Diocletian’s edict against the Christians.
-The extent of Constantine’s father involvement was burning or pulling down some Christian churches.
+Constantine’s father in the West, did very little to implement Diocletian’s edict against the Christians.
+The extent of his father involvement was burning or pulling down some Christian churches.
 Some argue that Constantius may have been ‘secretly’ a Christian, though there is no proof of that.
 Like father, like son, both though had sympathies towards the Christians and that cannot be denied.

-(The height of Christian prosecution was reached during Emperor Diocletian’s reign 284-305 AD, but as early as the times of Nero, Christians were persecuted too.
+The height of Christian prosecution was reached during Emperor Diocletian’s reign 284-305 AD, but as early as the times of Nero, Christians were persecuted too.
 Christians were used as a scapegoat for the cause of the Great Fire of Rome in 64 AD.
-In the painting above a Christian woman is martyred under Nero in this re-enactment of the myth of Dirce by Henryk Siemiradzki, 1897, National Museum, Warsaw.
-Source: Wikipedia Commons.)
+In the painting above a Christian woman is martyred under Nero in this re-enactment of the myth of Dirce.

 Possibly with his tail between his legs, Constantine who had gambled on becoming Caesar, decided to depart from the east and join his father, the new Augustus of the West.
 There are many accounts about how this occurred, including stories that Constantius begged Galerius to let Constantine leave because he was gravely ill or that he needed his innovative leadership skills to campaign against the Picts in Britain.
 Other accounts report that Galerius refused Constantius’ requests and that Constantine fled in secret.
 Either way, Constantine would join his father in early 306 on the coast somewhere near the English channel.